Why do shopping centres bring out the Christmas cheer early?

-As the famous song riffs, it’s beginning to look a lot like Christmas, but looking at the retail sector, the festive season has seemingly been in full swing for months.
+As the famous song riffs, it’s beginning to look a lot like Christmas, but in the retail sector the festive season has been in full swing for months.

-It’s a constant bugbear for shoppers who believe shopping malls transition from ghoulish Halloween decor to cheery Christmas chic before you can say ‘Kris Kringle’.
+But the sparkly lure of tinsel and baubles is an annual bugbear for shoppers who complain shopping malls transition from ghoulish Halloween decor to cheery Christmas chic before you can say ‘Kris Kringle’.

-But is the special day actually creeping up on us earlier, or have we just become a bunch of Christmas grinches?
+So, is the special day actually creeping up on us earlier or have we just become a bunch of Christmas grinches?

-According to Andrew Purves, director of Centre Punch, which specialises in outfitting decorations in Canberra and Victoria, shopping centres have no time for a Halloween hangover.
+According to Andrew Purves, director of Centre Punch which specialises in installing commercial decorations in Victorian and Canberra, shopping centres have no time for a Halloween hangover.

+There’s other logistics to consider: only a handful of companies handle large shopping centre installations so there has to be an early start so they can get through all centres in timely fashion.

 View this post on Instagram